 If you are familiar with getintonuclear.com or if not, but you have been searching for work in the nuclear industry for some time, you will have seen numerous job ads looking for the role of “Project Planner”.
 These opportunities are often skipped over due to the assumption that they are “not for me”.

 This assumption could often be misplaced.
-A Project Planner role is one of the most accessible roles for utilising your existing transferable skills, providing individuals possess the right aptitude, education, behaviours and experience.
+A Project Planner role is one of the most accessible jobs for utilising your existing transferable skills, providing individuals possess the right aptitude, education, behaviours and experience.

 What is a project planner?

 We at Get Into Nuclear are not about reinventing the wheel.
-So to answer this we have consulted a live (at the time of printing) role for a Principal Planner being advertised by Programme Management and Controls Consultants, The Herne Group.
+To answer this, we have consulted a Principal Planner role being advertised by Programme Management and Controls Consultants, The Herne Group.

 “Robust planning is an integral part of project management, organising, monitoring and steering the project at all times.
-The Principal Planner sets out, monitors, maintains and updates the project schedule in coordination with all stakeholders of the project.
+The Principal Planner sets out, monitors, maintain, and updates the project schedule to coordinate with all project stakeholders.
 The Planner provides information to the Project Management teams on progress, including critical path and project milestones.
-The Planner works closely with the Project Services / Programme Management Office (PMO) team in monitoring programme KPI’s e.g. Earned Value...”
+The Planner works closely with the Project Services / Programme Management Office (PMO) team in monitoring programme KPI’s, e.g. Earned Value...”

-Now the above may sound like complete gobbledygook, and you can be forgiven for initially thinking that this is not a role for you.
-However, this is not the case; there is a career path to be followed to put yourself in a position to land one of these roles – and nothing in the above specifically talks to Nuclear experience.
+The above may sound like complete gibberish, leading to not applying for the role.
+However, this is not the case; there is a career path to be followed to put yourself in a position to land one of these roles – and nothing in the above talks explicitly of nuclear industry experience.